sophucking/Grupp16Labb3/Refactorising.md

 - Redo implementation of adding to workshop, image does not need to be removed? car can remain beneath workshop
 - ? remove the 'removeImage' method form DrawPanel
 - TurnTurboOn/Off and Lift/LowerBed methods use interface instead of specificly Saab and Scania.
+- Change the addCar method in CarView
+- CarView constructor (and CarController) should have the window size as input parameter

 ## MABYE